Home Energy Audits

 Step 1: Identify Your Goals

-Start by thinking about why you want to make energy efficiency upgrades or electrify your home.
+Start by thinking about why you want to make energy changes in your home.
+Everyone’s reasons are different!

-Step 2: Evaluate Your Energy Use and Appliances
+Step 2: Look At Your Energy Use and Appliances

 Step 3: Explore Rebates, Tax Credits, and Financing Options